NN-7/ISKL-V/README.md

 ## Weaknesses in the virus

 - Copying of script files
-  - If the victim copies one of the files, changes their name and opens them the virus has no way of knowing.
+  - If the victim copies one of the files, changes their name during the copy and opens them the virus has no way of knowing.
+(E.g. 'copy c:/file.txt c:/folder/abcd.txt')
   - Possibly solvable by checking if the directory of the scripts or any other sensitive virus files is open, but this can be bypassed by using cmd or another to copy the files.
 - Safe mode
   - If the victim launches their system in safe mode the virus will not activate since safe mode disables task scheduler.
   - Possibly solvable by setting the virus to launch in a registry like winlogon, but this is very commonly used by many viruses/ransomware so maybe another registry is better suited.
 - Disconnecting computer from power when booting to RE.
+- While dism is working, it is visible in Task Manager and could take up a chunk of resources.

 ## Libraries/Programs used in this project
 - Programs